-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.observ enter of an emit \$250 of observ enter of an emit \$250 of observ enter of an out Additi Medic licensure law and hospital staff bylaws to admit patients to theobserv enter of an emit \$250 of observ enter of an out an out you must pay when et these services inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare. gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, copay for outpatient vation services when you observation status through ergency room. copay for outpatient vation services when you observation status through patient facility. ional costs will apply for eare Part B prescription Authorization may be red.
+You can call these numbers for free, 24 hours a day, 7 days a week.

+\$90 copay for outpatient observation services when you enter observation status through an emergency room. \$250 copay for outpatient observation services when you enter observation status through an outpatient facility.
+Additional costs will apply for Medicare Part B prescription drugs required.